As a pediatrician, Dr. Kimberly Shookman talks to a lot of parents. A common question they ask is, “Is it normal for my child to be sick a lot?”

 • Frequent thrush infections after first birthday.

 • Recurrent bacterial infections like abscesses, skin infections or pneumonia.

 • Frequent hospitalizations.

-If your parent-sense says something is not right, it is NEVER wrong to visit an Akron Children’s Hospital Pediatrics provider to get checked out.
+If your parent-sense says something is not right, it is NEVER wrong to visit an Akron Children’s Pediatrics provider to get checked out.
 We’re here to help.
 We’re here for you and your child.